asha23/ash-whiting-gatsby/src/pages/blog/gatsby-and-jamstack.md

 Getting clients to buy into this methodology might well be a real struggle.
 They will reap the benefits of a static website in terms of page speeds, however, they might want to update things.
 That's where the WordPress Rest API comes in.
 Luckily Gatsby has a methodology to deal with that.

 MarkDown is not hard.
-It's actually easier to construct neat looking pages with it.
+It's actually easier to construct neat looking pages with it than it is to create neat looking pages with a fake browser based version of Microsoft Word.
 It's actually easier to use than the editor in WordPress.
 Having said that, it's code.
 And clients don't want to code, do they?